-Dive into the inspiring story of AFC Wimbledon, where a dedicated fanbase faced one of their biggest tests yet—a flooded stadium.
-This captivating tale of resilience, community, and passion highlights the unique bond between fans and their team but also serves as a powerful reminder of the heart and soul that drives football beyond the pitch.
+AFC Wimbledon have been promoted to League One after a playoff victory over Walsall FC but to reach Wembley, they had to overcome one of their biggest challenges of their history: a flooded stadium.
+This captivating tale of resilience, community, and passion highlights the unique bond between fans and their team and serves as a powerful reminder of the heart and soul that drives football beyond the pitch.

-On the 23rd of September 2024, the dedicated fanbase of AFC Wimbledon woke up on the eve of one of their biggest games in history – or so they thought.
-Preparations were underway for a visit from Premier League giants Newcastle United, the club which has the richest owners in the world.
-A fixture which provided quite the oxymoron.
+On 23 September 2024, the dedicated fanbase of AFC Wimbledon woke up on the eve of one of their biggest games in history – or so they thought.
+Preparations were underway for a visit from Premier League giants Newcastle United, the club with the richest owners in the Premier League.
+The fixture provided quite the contrast.

 The fans woke up to a surreal scene, resembling an unplayable golf course rather than a football ground.
-Their stadium, Plough Lane, was submerged in water from the result of relentless rain.
+Their stadium, Plough Lane, was submerged in water after relentless rain.

-Ray Armfield, a dedicated volunteer for the club, said the “immediate area had something like three and a half months of rainwater in 9 hours and the local river was full so there was nowhere for the excess water to go”.
+Ray Armfield, a dedicated volunteer for the club, says: “ The immediate area had something like three and a half months of rainwater in 9 hours and the local river was full so there was nowhere for the excess water to go.

 “It’s like the old schoolboy science thing.
 If you drop some Mentos into a bottle of Pepsi and watch it all burst up, that’s kind of what happened really.”

-This didn’t just threaten the match the next day, instead it threatened the whole foundation of a club built on the fan’s passion and resilience.
-This disaster once again showed how Wimbledon supporters rise to the occasion proving the invincible spirit which lies at the heart of AFC Wimbledon.
+This didn’t just threaten the match the next day, but the whole foundation of a club built on the fans’ passion and resilience.
+This disaster once again showed Wimbledon supporters’ invincible spirit.

 In these dark times for the club, the burden lies on the fans, who aren’t merely rooting for their team but are actively shaping its future as stakeholders.

-“We woke up to these photographs of the pitch and it looked like a prank because it looked so unbelievable,” said Graham Stacey, who’s an ex-representative on the Dons Trust Board.
-He described the pitch being flooded looking “like a golf course, like a bunker in the middle of our pitch.”
+“We woke up to these photographs of the pitch and it looked like a prank because it looked so unbelievable,” says Graham Stacey, who’s an ex-representative on the Dons Trust Board.
+He describes how the flooded pitch looked “like a golf course, like a bunker in the middle of our pitch.”

 When pictures began to spread and national news began to cover the story, Wimbledon fans quickly realised it was no joke.
-After nine hours of consistent rain, 100,000 litres of water had to be pumped from Plough Lane, and with the limited funds Wimbledon has as a fan-owned club, there was concern that their stadium might not be usable for the rest of the season.
+After nine hours of consistent rain, 100,000 litres of water had to be pumped from Plough Lane.
+With the club’s limited funds, there was concern that their stadium might not be usable for the rest of the season.
 However, some fans could not just sit back and watch.

-“Do we need to go down with a mop and bucket?”, Graham thought, yet he decided to pursue a more simple but effective idea.
+“Do we need to go down with a mop and bucket?”
+Graham thought – but he decided to pursue a more simple but effective idea.
 He set up a ‘Go Fund Me’ page, initially feeling a bit ‘cheeky’ putting the initial goal at £10,000.

 But what happened next was unprecedented: an individual donation of £15,000 appeared.

-This donation didn’t just help the cause but also garnered attention, it helped the page reach more fans, and within a few hours, it surpassed the original goal by five times the amount.
-It got to the point where Graham told the club “We’re going to need a bank account to put this in because I don’t want it going in mine.
+This donation didn’t just help the cause but also garnered attention, and within a few hours, it surpassed the original goal by five times the amount.
+Graham had to tell the club: “We’re going to need a bank account to put this in because I don’t want it going in mine.
 My bank manager will have a fit.”

 Once the page reached £120,000, Wimbledon could hire specialist water trucks, it meant the three cancelled home games would be covered for the revenue they lost, could pay-out the insurance excess and much more.